fsantanna-no/ce0-old/doc/manual.md

 ## Pointers

-A pointer type holds references and can be applied to any other type with the prefix backslash `\`:
+A pointer type can be applied to any other type with the prefix backslash `\` and holds a pointer to another value:

 ```
 \Int        -- pointer to Int